-November and December can be a very confusing time of year for expats in Holland, especially for those who have never heard the name Sinterklaas or seen a Zwarte Piet before.
+November and December can be a very confusing time of year for expats in The Netherlands, especially for those who have never heard the name Sinterklaas or seen a Zwarte Piet before.

 Who is Sinterklaas?

-If you were to ask a Dutch Person who Sinterklaas is the basic description you’d receive would be something along the lines of, “He is a very nice old man who has a long white beard, dresses in red and gives presents in December to all the good girls and boys.”
+If you were to ask a Dutch Person to describe Sinterklaas they would probably say something along the lines of, “He is a very nice old man who has a long white beard, dresses in red and gives gifts to all the good girls and boys in December.”

 Sinterklaas vs. Santa

-Whatever you do, do not follow this up by asking them how that makes him any different from Santa, not unless you want to seriously damage diplomatic relations between Holland and your own country.
-Santa and Sinterklaas are two very different people.
+Whatever you do, do not follow this up by asking them how that makes him any different from Santa, not unless you want to seriously damage diplomatic relations between The Netherlands and your own country.
+They are two very different people.
 They just happen to work in the same area of business.
-There are several very key differences for identifying them:
+Here are eight differences that will help you tell them apart.

-3) Santa Claus delivers presents on the night of December 24th but Sinterklaas arrives in Holland in the middle of November, does some sightseeing, delivers presents on the 5th of December and returns home in time to enjoy a quiet Christmas.
+Santa delivers gifts under cover of night on Christmas Eve (December 24th) for children to open on Christmas morning.
+Sinterklaas arrives in the Netherlands in the middle of November, does some sightseeing, delivers kadootjes on pakjesavond (December 5th) and returns home in time to enjoy a quiet Christmas.

-4) Santa Claus flies to his destination but Sinterklaas arrives by steam boat.
-It is still unknown if this difference is because Sinterklaas is afraid of flying or Santa is afraid of water.
+Santa flies to his destination by sleigh but Sinterklaas sails to The Netherlands by steam boat.
+It is still unknown if this is because Santa is afraid of water or Sinterklaas is afraid of flying.

-5) Santa Claus rides on a sledge pulled by 12 over worked reindeer but Sinterklaas rides a single white horse called Amerigo, saves money on animal feed and has to remember less names.
+Santa’s sleigh is pulled all around the world by twelve over worked reindeer but Sinterklaas travels around the Netherlands on a single white horse called Amerigo.
+As a result he saves money on animal feed and has to remember less names.

-7) Santa Claus has an elf equal opportunities program which has helped keep the fairytale creature unemployment rate down.
-Sinterklaas also has an equal opportunities program and employs Zwarte Pieten who suffer from A.D.D and regularly get their shoe polish mixed up with their face cream.
+Santa has an elf equal opportunities program which has helped keep the fairytale creature unemployment rate down.
+Sinterklaas also has an equal opportunities program and employs Zwarte Pieten who are extremely hyper and regularly get their shoe polish mixed up with their face cream.